 The Industrial Mechanic Technical Diploma is a one-year, two-semester program.
-Upon graduation, a student will have completed 35 credits.
+Upon graduation, a student will have completed 34 credits.

-Catalog No. Description Credits
+Catalog No Description Credits

-10-804-106 Intro to College Math 3
+10-804-101 Math 1-Trades 2

 31-420-314 Machine Shop-Basic 4

 31-421-355 Blueprint Rdg/Sket-Indus 2

 31-462-305 Mechanic 1-Industrial 5

 31-462-306 Mechanic 2-Industrial 5

-Semester Total 19

-Second Sen nester
+SEMESTER TOTAL 18

+SECOND SEMESTER

 31-442-365 Welding-Industrial 3

 31-462-307 Mechanic 3-Industrial 5

-31-462-308 Mechanic 4-Industrial 5
+Mechanic 4-Industrial

-Hydraulics-Industrial 2
+Hydraulics-Industrial

-31-801-385 Communicating-Writing 1
+Communicating-Writing

-Semester Total 16

-Total Credits 35

-- Some courses have prerequisites (listed at the end of each course description, if applicable) that need to be taken prior to enrolling in those courses. - Many courses are offered via our Flexible Learning Options (online, accelerated, ITV, video, weekend and self-paced) and may be taken in any order as long as prerequisites are met.
-To find out which program courses are offered through Flexible Learning Options, go to www.nwtc.edu or consult a counselor, (920) 498-5444. - Descriptions of courses not found on this page can be found in the back of this catalog.
+- Some courses have prerequisites (listed at the end of each course description, if applicable) that need to be taken prior to enrolling in those courses. - Many courses are offered through various ways of learning (online, accelerated, ITV, video, weekend and self-paced) and may be taken in any order as long as prerequisites are met.
+For more information, go to www.nwtc.edu and click on Ways of Learning or consult a counselor, (920) 498-5444. - Descriptions of courses not found on this page can be found in the back of this catalog.